CUCTF/ctf-writeups/portswig-academy/file-upload-denylist/file-upload-denylist.md

 - Editing Content-Type restrictions: In the POST request to the server, change Content-Type from `text/php` to a possibily valid type like `image/jpg`.
 - Using obfuscation to edit the .php extension

 For this lab, neither of those methods worked.
 We may try a denylisting exploit.
+Indeed, we are able to upload a configuration file to alter what file types are allowed to be uploaded.

+The vulnerability here is that a .htaccess file (or a file that is renamed to .htaccess once entered into BurpSuite) can be uploaded to add a new file type to be uploaded.

+## Exploitation

 Let's try to upload a code block that would allow a certain file type to be uploaded.